Kojo Bonsu

-Kojo Bonsu is a Ghanaian businessman, sports administrator and politician, who served as the Metropolitan Chief Executive (MCE) of the Kumasi Metropolitan Assembly (KMA) from 2013 to 2016.
+Kojo Bonsu (born Michael Kojo Bonsu or Mensa - Bonsu) is a Ghanaian businessman, sports administrator, and politician, who served as the Metropolitan Chief Executive of the Kumasi Metropolitan Assembly from 2013 to 2016.
 He is a member of the National Democratic Congress.
+He has been appointed as Ghana's Ambassador to China.

 Early life and education

-Bonsu is a native of Offinso a town in the Ashanti Region of Ghana.
+Bonsu is a native of Offinso, a town in the Ashanti Region of Ghana.
 He had his Ordinary Level education at the Tamale Secondary School, between 1974 and 1979.
-In 1981, Bonsu then moved to the Drayton School in London, England where he acquired his Advanced Level Certificate.
+Lack of water was one of the challenges he experienced on campus.
+It was there that his dream of becoming a football administrator begun.
+He got admission at the Drayton School in London, however, due to several businesses he was handling at the time, he was unable to enroll himself.
 Between 1985 and 1990, when Bonsu joined giant sports kit manufacturers, Adidas, he enrolled into their football Business Unit at Herzogenaurach, Germany, and in the process obtained a Diploma in Sports Business and Marketing.
+He holds a master's degree in International Relations.

 Career

 Early career

 After completing his training in sports Business and marketing, Bonsu worked with Adidas and became their first representative in West Africa and served as an Assistant Marketing Officer.
 He rose to become the kit maker's manager in Ghana and the whole of West Africa.
 Within which period he brokered deals between the company and the Ghana football Association specifically the Ghana football national team.